 Looking back at the PS3’s extensive library made me wonder why Resistance never got as much recognition as other first party titles.
-Developed by Insomniac, Resistance had the unfortunate luck of being overlooked by Killzone.
-But in my opinion, Resistance was the better series.
+Developed by Insomniac, the creators of Ratchet and Clank, Resistance was a sci-fi first-person shooter that was never viewed in the same vein as Killzone, which also was a sci-fi FPS.
+In my opinion however, Resistance was the better series due to its scale, unique weapons, and grim narrative.

-It was arguably the strongest launch title on the PS3 and was a good showcase for developer Insomniac, who were most known for their popular Ratchet and Clank series.
+It was arguably the strongest launch title for the PS3 and acted as a good showcase for developer Insomniac, who were best known for their popular and colorful Ratchet and Clank series.
 Resistance Fall of Man revolved around the invasion of Earth during the 1900’s by an alien race known as the Chimera.
 Set in Europe, the player assumed the role of Sgt.
 Nathan Hale, an Army Ranger assigned by the US government to assist in a planned British Operation to eliminate the Chimera threat.

 As this game is set in an alternate history, there are a unique variety of weapons to choose from.
-Like the Ratchet and Clank series, every weapon had an alternate mode of fire.
-One of my personal favorites, the Bullseye, is one of the first weapons you interact with in the game.
-It’s alternate fire tags an enemy and every bullet fired will target only that enemy, it was useful for shooting around corners or killing enemies in cover.
-Resistance wasn’t especially innovative, especially in its narrative and protagonist, but the setting and variety in weapons created a solid foundation for the series.
+Like the Ratchet and Clank series, every weapon came with an alternate mode of fire.
+One of my personal favorites and a staple throughout the series was the Bullseye, an assault rifle whose alternate fire tags an enemy and every bullet fired will target only that enemy.
+It was useful for shooting around corners or killing enemies in cover.
+Now, it should be noted that from a gameplay standpoint, the first title in the series wasn’t particularly innovative, especially in its narrative and protagonist, but the setting and variety in weapons created a solid foundation for the series.